24hr-malmo/rawb-wp-draft-sync-plugin/README.md

 # Changelog

+### [2022-08-26] v0.10.6
+* Fixed an error where deleting resources did no delete the resource from the content database.

 ### [2020-03-03] v0.10.2
 * Fixed a double import in ajax/check-sync.php
 * Added filters for publish/unpublish and sync check in for live (used by SONY documentation service)